Chronic Disease Management - Individual Allied Health Services under Medicare - Provider Information (PDF 374 KB)

-It is not appropriate for allied health professionals to provide part-completed referral forms to GPs for signature, or to pre-empt the GP's decision about the services required by the patient
+It is not appropriate for allied health providers to provide part-completed referral forms to GPs for signature, or to pre-empt the GP's decision about the services required by the patient.

 A referral is valid for the stated number of services.
 If all services are not used during the calendar year in which the patient was referred, the unused services can be used in the next calendar year.